 NH3 emissions increase with increasing soil moisture content (Bussink 1992).
 Air temperature, wind speed, global radiation and rainfall all influence emissions (Voglmeier et al. 2018; Bell et al. 2017).

 Ammonia volatilization from sows on grassland was related to the amount of feed given to the sows, incident solar radiation and air temperature during measuring periods and rain 1-2 days before measurements (Sommer et al. 2001).
-The influencing parameters are to those reported for cattle on grassland and are related to more N in urine due to increased protein given in feed, and weather parameters increasing the NH3 emission potential.
+The influencing parameters are similar to those reported for cattle on grassland and are related to more N in urine due to increased protein given in feed, and weather parameters increasing the NH3 emission potential.

 Table A1.3 Ammonia emission factors grazing emissions.
 Emissions as a % of total N excreted